On our radar: Brød & Taylor Sourdough Home

 What colour kitchen appliances are in style?

-Before we get to the nitty-gritty about deciding on the perfect colour for your kitchen and choosing colour that complements black appliances, let’s first consider what other options are available.
+Before we get to the nitty-gritty about deciding on the perfect colour for your kitchen and choosing a hue that complements black appliances, let’s first consider what other options are available.
 Kitchen appliances are available in a few different colours; however, the most common ones we see are white and silver with differing finishes.
 Let’s take a deeper dive into some of them.

 Black stainless steel appliances